vanfleet-dev/vanfleet-dev/README.md

 Open Source software

 ### Education and Projects:
-[log.txt](https://github.com/vanfleet-dev/vanfleet-dev/blob/main/log.txt) contains daily updates on education and lessons.
+The [log.txt](https://github.com/vanfleet-dev/vanfleet-dev/blob/main/log.txt) file contains daily updates on education and lessons.
 As well as progress updates on other software realted projects.

 The folders contain the results of lessons and practise sessions.